fearlessgeekmedia/fgshell/README.md

 ## What is this?

-`fgshell` is a functional Unix shell implementation written in JavaScript/Bun.
-It has everything you expect from a shell (pipes, redirections, job control, scripting) plus some genuinely useful features that bash/zsh don't have out of the box:
+`fgshell` is a functional Unix shell implementation written mostly in JavaScript/Bun, with a tiny bit of C. It has everything you expect from a shell (pipes, redirections, job control, scripting) plus some genuinely useful features that bash/zsh don't have out of the box:

 - **Interactive file picker** (Ctrl+N) with live preview
 - **Fuzzy history search** (Ctrl+R) with Fuse.js